Environmental racism: Canada

-In Canada, progress is being made to address environmental racism (especially in Nova Scotia’s Africville community) with the passing of Bill 111 and Bill C-226, An Act to Address Environmental Racism, in the Nova Scotia Legislature.
+In Canada, progress is being made to address environmental racism (especially in Nova Scotia's Africville community) with the passing of Bill 111 and Bill C-226, An Act to Address Environmental Racism, in the Nova Scotia Legislature.
 Africville, a Black community in Halifax, was destroyed in the 1960s under the guise of urban renewal after decades of systemic neglect and environmental harm, including the placement of an open dump, infectious disease hospital, and heavy industry nearby.
 Despite legislative progress, environmental racism continues to affect communities of colour in Nova Scotia and across Canada.
 In Shelburne, a historically Black community, residents have documented ongoing health concerns linked to proximity to a former toxic waste dump.
 The Nova Scotia NDP has criticized government delays in implementing recommendations to address environmental racism in the province.

 Indigenous communities such as the Aamjiwnaang First Nation also continue to be harmed by pollution from the Canadian chemical industry centered in Southeast Ontario.
 Forty percent of Canada's petrochemical industry is packed into a 15-square mile radius of Sarnia, Ontario.
 Immediately south of the petrochemical plants is the Aamjiwnaang reservation with a population of 850 Aamjiwnaang First Nation members.
 Since 2002, coalitions of Indigenous individuals have fought the disproportionate concentration of pollution in their neighborhood.

 Environmental racism disproportionately affects women, particularly Indigenous women and women of color, including Black, South Asian, and other racialized immigrant communities.
 Many low-income South Asian and racialized immigrant populations in urban centers such as Toronto, Vancouver, and Montreal face heightened exposure to air pollution, lack of access to green spaces, and proximity to industrial hazards due to systemic housing discrimination and economic marginalization.
-These environmental harms result in gendered health impacts, including increased rates of asthma, reproductive health issues, and cancer, disproportionately affecting women and children in these communitiesThese patterns of injustice are rooted in Canada’s colonial history and ongoing structural racism, echoing global dynamics of climate colonialism and environmental racism identified by scholars and human rights advocates.
+These environmental harms result in gendered health impacts, including increased rates of asthma, reproductive health issues, and cancer, disproportionately affecting women and children in these communities These patterns of injustice are rooted in Canada's colonial history and ongoing structural racism, echoing global dynamics of climate colonialism and environmental racism identified by scholars and human rights advocates.
 In Indigenous communities like Grassy Narrows in Northern Ontario, residents continue to experience multigenerational health effects from mercury contamination in local waterways dating back to the 1960s.

 The environmental racism within Western countries is often overlooked, however, it does occur and disproportionately affects Indigenous communities throughout Canada, especially Nova Scotia.

-The 2019 documentary directed by Page and Daniel, “There’s something in the water” focuses on the environmental racism in Nova Scotia, directly pulling from the experiences of Indigenous communities in the province.
-The community of Pictou Landing has endured a “toxic legacy of government neglect," and a long history with pollution.
-“The Canadian state allowed a polluting facility to operate on Indigenous land, violating Mi’kmaq treaty rights and ignoring their repeated objections”.
-“The current fight of the Mi'kmaq people here is reflective of a long line of struggles between Indigenous communities and the government since the colonization of present day Canada”.
+The 2019 documentary directed by Page and Daniel, There's Something in the Water, focuses on the environmental racism in Nova Scotia, directly pulling from the experiences of Indigenous communities in the province.
+The community of Pictou Landing has endured a "toxic legacy of government neglect," and a long history with pollution.
+"The Canadian state allowed a polluting facility to operate on Indigenous land, violating Mi'kmaq treaty rights and ignoring their repeated objections".
+"The current fight of the Mi'kmaq people here is reflective of a long line of struggles between Indigenous communities and the government since the colonization of present day Canada".